 Wodec squeezed back.
-His snowy brows rose in surprise, then narrowed in suspicion.
+His snowy-browed gaze widened in surprise, then narrowed in suspicion.

 “You are not yourself today.”
 His weathered eyes ticked back and forth across her face.

 Holly froze.
 “What do you mean?”
-It took conscious effort, but she forced her voice to remain calm.
+It took conscious effort, but she forced her voice to remain even.

 “I think you know.”
 He smiled slyly.

 “Speak plainly, bondsman.”
-She remembered that term from a couple of years back, when Peter had hijacked the intercom and read a passage from his favorite book series: The Dark Tower.
-He’d thrown some other stuff in there—an acapella rendition of the Star Wars Attack Theme, a handful of porno moans—before Principal Leguizamo had cut the speakers.
+She remembered that term from a couple years back, when Peter Lee had hijacked the intercom and read a passage from his favorite book series: The Dark Tower.
+He’d thrown some other stuff in—an acapella rendition of the Star Wars Attack Theme, a handful of porno moans—before Principal Leguizamo had cut the speakers.

 “Krul’Dar mentioned your trial in the desert.
 He said you had forgotten much of your past.”

-What the fuck was he up to?
 Was he playing with her?
 Holly’s fingers twitched involuntarily.
-They wanted to ball into fists; they wanted to bludgeon his face with a storm of blows.
+They wanted to ball into fists; she wanted to bludgeon his face with a storm of blows.

 “I remember enough,” she said coldly.